İsmet İnönü: World War I

-The Ottoman general staff of the Sinai and Palestine Campaign, 1914. İsmet İnönü can be seen on the top row second from the right side.
+General staff of the Sinai and Palestine Campaign, 1914. İsmet İnönü can be seen on the top row second from the right side.

 İnönü began climbing the ranks during World War I, becoming lieutenant colonel on 29 November 1914, and then being appointed as the First Branch Manager of the General Headquarters on 2 December.
 He was appointed chief of staff of the Second Army on 9 October 1915, and was promoted to the rank of colonel on 14 December 1915.

-He married Emine Mevhibe Hanim on 13 April 1917, three weeks before he left for the front to return home only after the conclusion of the Armistice of Mudros on 30 October 1918.
-Of which she later bore his three sons and one daughter.
+İnönü was a member of the Special Organization, an intelligence, paramilitary, and secret police organization in the Ottoman Empire known for its key role in the commission of the Armenian genocide.
+In his post in the Caucasus front, İnönü requested that Armenians should be either extradited to Russia or deported to inner Anatolia, weeks before the government ordered the deportation of all Armenians from the eastern border areas and the shores of Lake Van to the Syrian Desert.

 He began working with Mustafa Kemal (Atatürk) Pasha as a corps commander on the Caucasian Front. İnönü was appointed to the IV Corps Command on 12 January 1917, upon the recommendation of Atatürk.
 He was recalled to Constantinople after a while and returned to take part as a corps commander of the Seventh Army.
 On 1 May, he was appointed to command XX Corps on the Palestine Front, and then III Corps on 20 June.
 He once again came into contact with Atatürk when he assumed command of the Seventh Army. İnönü's forces received the brunt of Edmond Allenby's attack on Beersheba that ended the stalemate on the Sinai front.
 He was wounded in the Battle of Megiddo and was sent back to Constantinople, where he held various administrative positions in the War Ministry during the armistice period.